dxw/playbook/playbook.md

 #### Charging for ticket work

-If we decide that the ticket is not resolvable under our support service and that the work is chargeable, we reassign the ticket to a delivery manager with an explanation.
+If you decide that a ticket asks for work to be done which falls outside this scope, then the work is chargeable.
+In this situation, we reassign the ticket to a delivery manager with an explanation.

 It is good to try and think of alternative approaches that we could do under our support service before taking this step - seek advice if you're unsure.

+The delivery manager you assign the ticket to will then treat it as a [lead](#leads), and contact the client to make a plan.

 ## Sales